I7-Examples/Glass/docs/source.txt

 Instead of swearing obscenely:
 	say "'Right,' says the old lady.
 And she rings for a servant to remove you from the room.";
-	end the game saying "You are sold to pirates and have a glorious career on the open sea".
+	end the story saying "You are sold to pirates and have a glorious career on the open sea".

 A person can be disgraced or approved.
 A person is usually approved.

 Bird trouble is a scene.
 Bird trouble begins when the player is disgraced.
 Bird trouble ends when time since bird trouble began is 2 minutes.
 When Bird trouble ends: now the player is approved.